Moving company: Overview

+Packing and materials

 The moving process also involves finding or buying materials such as boxes, paper, tape, and bubble wrap with which to pack boxable and/or protect fragile household goods and to consolidate the carrying and stacking on moving day.
 Self-service moving companies offer another viable option: the person moving buys space on one or more trailers or shipping containers.
 These containers are then driven by professionals to the new location.